 The phrasing throughout is unusually four-square, the symmetrical phrase lengths creating a strong impression of rustic dance.

 Apart from the central chorale, the remainder of the cantata is built around paired recitatives and arias for three of the four voices in the order bass, alto, bass, soprano.
 The tenor has a recitative but not an aria.
-There was a pairing for him in the original secular model so the most likely reason for this change is the lack of immediate availability of a suitable soloist when the paraphrased version was first performed.
-Of the cantata’s five recitatives four are secco and may well have been assembled under the pressures of a tight deadline.
+There was a pairing for him in the original secular model so a possible reason for this change is the lack of immediate availability of a suitable soloist when the paraphrased version was first performed.
+Of the cantata′s five recitatives four are secco and may well have been assembled under the pressures of a tight deadline.

 The first bass recitative outlines a scenario of respite which we may now enjoy and which our ancestors had greatly desired----come, let us rejoice with a song of praise in God′s honour.
 The two little bursts of continuo semi-quavers underpin the comment on the removal of the law′s burden and the call to celebrate.